Changes to brain functionality

 Even one use of heroin causes changes to brain functionality, and continued use can exacerbate those changes.
 Heroin interacts with receptors in your brain, causing the release of more dopamine than is normal.
 Dopamine is a natural substance that drives feelings of pleasure, but too much of it or a constant supply of it isn’t good for your body.

-Medical science also believes that the receptors that are part of this interaction with heroin die off or become dysfunctional as they are overextended.
+Medical science also believes that the receptors involved in this interaction with heroin die off or become dysfunctional as they are overextended.
 That makes it hard for individuals to experience natural pleasure or enjoy things they normally did, such as hobbies or social experiences.
 That can lead someone to seek out the high of heroin again so they can feel pleasure.

 Serious withdrawal symptoms that keep people using

 Whether you turn to heroin for a pleasurable way to forget something about your life or fall into a cycle of addiction that begins with an experiment, quitting heroin can be extremely challenging.
-One of the reasons heroin addiction is so hard to beat is the serious withdrawals that occur if you let the drug exit your system after a physical dependency develops.
+One reason heroin addiction is so hard to beat is the serious withdrawals that occur if you let the drug exit your system after a physical dependency develops.

 Some common heroin withdrawal symptoms include: